National Security Agency: Organizational structure

 The NSA is led by the Director of the National Security Agency (DIRNSA), who also serves as Chief of the Central Security Service (CHCSS) and Commander of the United States Cyber Command (USCYBERCOM) and is the highest-ranking military official of these organizations.
 He is assisted by a Deputy Director, who is the highest-ranking civilian within the NSA/CSS.

-NSA also has an Inspector General, head of the Office of the Inspector General (OIG), a General Counsel, head of the Office of the General Counsel (OGC) and a Director of Compliance, who is head of the Office of the Director of Compliance (ODOC).

-Unlike other intelligence organizations such as the CIA or DIA, NSA has always been particularly reticent concerning its internal organizational structure.
+NSA also has an Inspector General, head of the Office of the Inspector General (OIG); a General Counsel, head of the Office of the General Counsel (OGC); and a Director of Compliance, who is head of the Office of the Director of Compliance (ODOC).
+The National Security Agency Office of Inspector General has worked on cases in collaboration with the United States Department of Justice and the Central Intelligence Agency Office of Inspector General.
+Unlike other intelligence organizations such as the CIA or DIA, the NSA has always been particularly reticent concerning its internal organizational structure.

 As of the mid-1990s, the National Security Agency was organized into five Directorates: